twhyntie/ptr-generator/README.md

 '''

 ###Interfacing with other software
-To interface the generator script with other software,
+To interface the generator script with other software, call the ptrgenerator.py file with 25 command line arguments, these are detailed fully in comments in the source.

+##Other Files Included

+- /prism/* : [PrismJS](http://prismjs.com/) library for syntax highlighting the generated code.
+- Fonts: League Gothic and Open Sans, for use on the page.